jugshaurya/showcase/mdx-blogs/stl.md

 - Rich Library functions
 - Easy to know size via `.size()`
 - No need to pass size to function
-- Can be returned from function
+- Can be returned from the function
 - Initialized with default values
-- Can easily copy a vector to other via v1 = v2
+- Can easily copy a vector to another via v1 = v2
-- Passed by value to function. so if you want to modify the vector make sure to use & and make vector pass by reference.
+- Passed by value to function. so if you want to modify the vector make sure to use & and make the vector pass by reference.

 ```cpp
 	vector<int> v;